 In early October I was given the task of working out a 35 minute history taster session for year 8s.
 I wondered about how to make the history of industrial relations exciting for 13-year-olds and how to avoid spilling out a load of theoretical jargon but then the Pentonville Five saved me.
 Continue reading

 Two days ago, I sat down and planned my entire dissertation.
-This plan did not go into which sources I would analyse and where, but the general structure of my argument.
 Continue reading

 In the last two weeks I have carried out my first ever interviews as a historian.
 I have read many books on oral history theory but no amount of reading could have prepared me for how I felt when I sat face-to-face with the people who had trusted me to write the history of their life.
 Continue reading